Page 11.

 THEN THERE'S THE MATTER OF "FILIOQUE"

 2. Filioque: The term filioque is Latin for "and the Son"; referring to how the Holy Spirit proceeds from the Father "and the Son".
 Filioque was added to the Nicene Creed in 325 to clarify that the Holy Spirit is "in fact" (ipso factor) one of the three personages of the Holy Trinity and that the Holy Spirit proceeds from the Father "and the son".
-Bishops in the East (Constantinople) objected to this understanding of the person of the Holy Spirit proceeding from the son and how it was highlighted in the Creed.
-This became one of the three main reasons for why the Eastern Churches split from Rome (the West) in 1054 and why history calls it the Great East-West Schism, when these Eastern bishops separated from Rome (the West).
-Click on the illustration below for clarification.
+Bishops in the East (Constantinople) objected to this understanding of the person of the Holy Spirit proceeding from the son and how it was "added" to the Creed centuries after the apostles.
+The Eastern Orthodox Churches also pointed to John's words at John 14:26 and John 15:26 as a basis for their position on this theological matter.

 “..Jesus ... saying: 'If any man thirst, let him come to me, and drink.
 He that believeth in me, as the scripture saith, out of his belly shall flow rivers of living water.
 Now this he said OF THE SPIRIT, which they should receive, who believed in him: for as yet THE SPIRIT was not given, because Jesus was not yet glorified.'”
 (Received from Jesus, the lamb)